 Your Online Presence

-You should optimize your website with fast loading speeds and marketing messages that are appropriate and can be utilized throughout your marketing channels.
+You should optimize your website for fast loading speeds and for marketing messages that are appropriate and can be used across your marketing channels.

-Those channels should create a unanimous experience that will be easy to navigate and promote your brand through your content in a non-sales manner.
+Those channels should create a unified experience that is easy to navigate and promote your brand through your content in a non-salesy way.
 You don't need suspicious leads, as they could harm your ROI and deliverability rates down the line.

 Adjust your marketing message according to your platform and use customer data to make sure you've got everything down to a tee.
 A consistent brand tone is everything in this case.